tireddy2/slhdsa-tls1.3/draft-reddy-tls-slhdsa.md

 SLH-DSA imposes an upper bound of 2^64 signatures per key.
 If a key pair were used to sign 10 billion messages per second, it would take over 58 years to sign 2^64 messages.
 While this limit is extremely large, it may need to be considered if a single SLH-DSA private key was shared between a huge number of TLS servers all making extremely frequent negotiations.

-[ My opinion: the below reasoning is a bit silly - 2^64 signatures / TLS negotiations is a *HUGE* quantity - it is quite difficult to come up with a scenario where you can come anywhere close to this number.
-Perhaps the best advice might me "don't share your provate key with a billion other servers" - see above computational effort to see why this would be sufficient ]

 ## Key Lifetime Management

 In order to maintain cryptographic safety in high-scale environments, deployments MUST: